Charles L. Carpenter: USS Wyoming – 1928

 In late August 1928, Wyoming went to Philadelphia for an extensive modernization.
-Her old coal-fired boilers were replaced with new oil-fired models and anti-torpedo bulges were added to improve her resistance to underwater damage.
-The work was completed by November 2, after which Wyoming conducted a shakedown cruise to Cuba the Virgin Islands.
-She was back in Philadelphia on December 7 and two days later, she returned to her post as the flagship of the Scouting Fleet, flying the flag of Vice Admiral Ashley Robertson.
+Her old coal-fired boilers were replaced with new oil-fired models, and anti-torpedo bulges were added to improve her resistance to underwater damage.
+The work was completed by November 2, after which Wyoming conducted a shakedown cruise to Cuba and the Virgin Islands.
+She was back in Philadelphia on December 7, and two days later, she returned to her post as the flagship of the Scouting Fleet, flying the flag of Vice Admiral Ashley Robertson.